yang-hu-nju/yang-hu-nju.github.io/index.md

 ## Working Papers

 1. Qiao, Y., & Boschma, R. (2022).
-Unpacking Relatedness: The Role of Different Types of Relatedness Linkages on Technological Diversification in US Metropolitan Areas.
+Unpacking Relatedness: The Role of Various Relatedness Linkages in Technological Diversification in US Metropolitan Statistical Areas.
 2. Qiao, Y. (2022).
 Relatedness, Complexity, and Regional Diversification in the European Union: The Role of Co-inventor Networks.
 3. Qiao, Y., Morrison, A., & Cortinovis, N. (2021).
 Relatedness or Forward-Backward Linkages?
 The Spillover Channel of MNEs on Industrial Export Quantity and Quality in China.
 4. Qiao, Y., Morrison, A., & Ascani, A. (2021).
 Jump Further, Climb Higher: MNEs, Industrial Relatedness and Regional Diversification in China.
 (Submitted to Economic Geography)